-M.E.A.N Girls University launched in 2019 and extends to young women ages 18-24 and mimics the motto and mission of its predecessor organization also created by Shatina.
-Shatina saw a need to expand into this population of college age girls, in order to empower and equip these young ladies with the tools they will need to continue in their success post their high-school careers.
-The University encourages its participants to continue to make healthy choices through confidence, courage and creativity.
+Following the blueprint of M.E.A.N.
+Girls Empowerment, M.E.A.N Girls University launched in 2019 and extends to young women ages 18-24 and mimics the motto and mission of its predecessor organization.
+Shatina saw a need to expand into this population of college age girls, to empower and equip these young ladies with the tools they will need to continue in their success post their high-school careers.
+The University program encourages its participants to continue to make healthy choices through confidence, courage and creativity.

 Shatina M. Edwards